Methode

 • Fully open

-The opening of the uterus is taken into account when calculating your fertile and non-fertile days.
+The opening of the uterus is taken into account when calculating your fertile days.

 Firmness: